UCANR-IGIS/uasimg/README.md

-**Note**: image locations and footprints are based on the metadata saved in the image files (e.g., relative altitude above the launch point, camera compass direction).
-Thus they should taken as *estimates only*.
+**Note**: image locations and footprints are based on the metadata saved in the image files (e.g., relative altitude above the launch point, camera compass direction), and are *estimates only*.

 ## Installation